 The Spanish Club was created to give students who love the Spanish culture and language an opportunity to experience some fun activities that we might not otherwise have time for in class.
-Typically, the club meets once a month before school.
-Activities include making and/or eating Spanish food like tacos, churros, etc., playing games, socializing, practicing Spanish conversation, crafting, and learning about and celebrating Spanish holidays.
-We ask that members of the club donate \$5 at the first meeting to help cover the cost of our activities.
+Typically, the club meets once a month during lunch.
+The club is completely student-led, so activities may vary year to year based on the current leadership and club members.
+Activities might include making and/or eating traditional Latin American and Spanish food, playing games, socializing, practicing Spanish conversation, crafting, and learning about and celebrating Spanish holidays.